TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 $(A-\lambda I)\vect{x} = \vect{0}, \quad$ for a nonzero vector $ \vect{x}$.

-We also know  (Section  , Matrix Inverse) that such a nonzero solution exists only if
+We also know  ({prf:ref}`Thm:MatrixInv:InvertibilityCharacterizations`) that such a nonzero solution exists only if

 the matrix  $A - \lambda I$  is **not** invertible,